lekhoni/u.lekhoni.com/pytorch101/README.md

 * Understanding how to evaluate a model by making predictions on test data.
 * Simplifying complex neural networks using nn.Sequential in PyTorch.
 * Visualizing a neural network
+* Visualizing PyTorch model, data and training with TensorBoard

 Each of these concepts builds upon the previous ones, offering a progressive learning curve that covers the essential concepts and skills needed to build, train, and evaluate models with PyTorch.